tori-burt/Tropical_Cyclones_Seabirds/README.md

 #### Data were derived from the following sources
 - Best track data for Atlantic Tropical Cyclones: https://www.nhc.noaa.gov/data/
 - Best track data for Hurricane Larry: https://www.nhc.noaa.gov/data/tcr/index.php?season=2021&basin=atl
+- Data on Leach's Storm-Petrel strandings and deaths from CPAWS-NL and the Rock Wildlife Rescue were provided with written permission from CPAWS-NL.